 Working in batches, use a slotted spoon to shake off excess milk from the tofu and transfer it to the breading and coat thoroughly.
 Set aside the breaded tofu on a large plate.

 Repeat this process until all the tofu is coated.

 Heat the oil in a large nonstick frying pan over medium-high heat.
 Add the tofu in a single layer and cook for 10-12 minutes, flipping the cubes occasionally, until deeply golden brown.

-Add the fried tofu to the finished curry, along with the cilantro and lemon juice.
-Toss to coat.
+Add the fried tofu to the finished curry, along with the cilantro and lemon juice, and toss gently.

 That said, if the timing doesn’t work out or you forgot to freeze some tofu, it’s still tasty with regular tofu; the texture isn’t as chewy though.

 Adjust the spice level to your tolerance.

 The curry calls for 1 to 3 serrano peppers.
 For a mild heat, use just one pepper and remove the membranes.
 For a moderate heat, use one pepper but keep the seeds in.
 Want it spicy?
 Use 2 peppers (or for spicy!, use 3 peppers).

 Cut the cauliflower florets small.